List of Donald Duck universe characters: Arpin Lusène

 Lusène has appeared in several stories, the first one being The Black Knight in 1998.
 This story was mainly the introduction to the character as well as a sequel to the story The Universal Solvent.
 As the main plot, Arpin comes to Duckburg in order to rob the Money Bin.
 His first attempt fails, however he steals the universal solvent and uses it to make his special armor to make another, successful attack on the Bin.
 Scrooge, with the help of Donald, Huey, Dewey, and Louie, manage to stop him.
 Lusène's next appearance was in the story Attaaaaaack in which Scrooge stops his new plot to raid the Money Bin thanks to an invention of Gyro's.
 His third appearance was in Rosa's The Black Knight GLORPS Again which is a direct sequel to events in The Black Knight and Arpin restores his suit in it.
 So far the only use of him by creators other than Don Rosa (such as Marco Rota) has been on covers.

 Arpin is the only present day character that Don Rosa has created for the Duck Universe that has made more than one appearance.

 His name comes from a spoonerism of Arsène Lupin, a fictional character from novels by Maurice Leblanc.
-The switcheroo spelling is ironic, partly because Leblanc himself once changed the spelling of the name of a character (who was "visiting", in a way, from the works of another author) from "Sherlock Holmes" to "Herlock Sholmes", in response to legal objections from the author (Arthur Conan Doyle) who was the original creator of Sherlock Holmes.
+The switcheroo spelling is ironic, partly because Leblanc himself once changed the spelling of the name of a character (who was "visiting", in a way, from the works of another author) from "Sherlock Holmes" to "Herlock Sholmes", in response to legal objections from Sherlock Holmes author Arthur Conan Doyle.
 In the Swedish translation, his name is "Armand Lutin", a play on "Arsène Lupin".